-In line with the ICRC's Health strategy 2013-2018, several delegations have reinforced their response (17% budget increase compared to 2013) in terms of comprehensive hospital care, health in detention and physical rehabilitation (with activities in 91centres).
+In line with the ICRC's Health strategy 2013-2018, a number of delegations, such as those in the CAR and Mali, have significantly reinforced their response - as reflected in a 30% budget increase compared to the initial 2014 budget - in terms of comprehensive hospital care, health in detention and physical rehabilitation.
 These are backed by first aid, primary health care and mental health/psychosocial support programmes.